Navigation

 GENERAL

-The safety/authenticity inspection formation will be conducted as follows: For example, American, British/Commonwealth and German participants will form three (3) separate box formations facing each other.
-Vehicles/heavy equipment will be separated by nationality and parked hub to hub so as to be inspected properly.
+The safety/authenticity inspection formation will be conducted as follows.
+Units will form up, by unit and nationality, in an area designated by the event organizers.
 No INDIVIDUAL PARTICIPANTS OR UNITS will retire to the field before the general inspection takes place.

 Exception to above: